mediafly/extensions-documentation/extensions.md

 ### Google Group
 Please [join our Google Group](https://groups.google.com/forum/?hl=en#!forum/mediafly-extensions) to keep up with the latest information, updates and news.
 As well, learn from and get help from other Extensions builders and customers.

-### Changelog
-Please see the [repository](https://bitbucket.org/mediafly/mediafly-interactives-documentation/commits/all) of this document for a changelog.

 ### Feedback
 See an area of confusion?
 Please [contact us](mailto:support@mediafly.com?Subject=Extensions%20Documentation%20Feedback).

 ----------

-API and Howtos
+API and Examples
 ===============

 This section describes all of the APIs available to Extensions developers.
-For each call, we list the mflyCommands.js call as well as the base URL.
-Please use the mflyCommands.js call where possible.

 *A note on 'Availability':* You will see many API calls have no version numbers within the Availability column.
 In these cases, the calls have been in existence for a sufficiently long period of time that Extensions developers no longer need to worry about whether their clients' apps support those calls anymore.

-*Keeping mflyCommands up-to-date:* mflyCommands.js is available on the [bower package manager](http://bower.io/).
+*Keeping mflyCommands up-to-date:* mflyCommands.js is available on the [npm](https://www.npmjs.com/package/mfly-commands).
 This is the recommended way of consuming it as a dependency in your Extension.
-The bower package can be found here: [http://bower.io/search/?q=mfly-commands](http://bower.io/search/?q=mfly-commands)
+The npm package can be found here: [https://www.npmjs.com/package/mfly-commands](https://www.npmjs.com/package/mfly-commands)

-## Communicating with the app
 Communicating the app is done by calling functions on mflyCommands.
 The list of available functions, and their appropriate actions, are listed below.

 ***PLEASE NOTE***: Every Extension must allow the user to close the item.
 Else, the user will be stuck within the Extension, with no way to exit.